Josefinekihlstrom/Plant-Memory/assets/testing/testing.md

 - Google Chrome
 - Microsoft Edge

-1. Open a new browser and verify that the content is loaded correctly.
+1. Open a new browser and verify that the content is loaded correctly without any errors in the inspect console.

 2. Memory game section:
     - Click on the 'Start The Game' overlay and the overlay disappears correctly.